 Can you be tracked using the Brave browser?

-Brave does not track users across the web if the right tools are used.
-By default, these tools are activated, therefore, the user doesn’t have to make any changes.
+Brave does not track users across the web if the correct tools are used.
+By default, these tools are activated; therefore, the user doesn’t have to make any changes.
 It blocks third-party cookies and scripts and offers shields to block any tracking; that said, there is nothing 100% foolproof, as you may block via browser, but the ISP is still tracking.

 Is Brave a Chinese browser?